 To apply for the Brigham and Women's Hospital Clinical Psychology Internship Program, please submit an application through the APPIC website (www.appic.org) using the AAPI Online via the Applicant Portal.
-All applications must include a completed AAPI form, verification from the Academic Director of Clinical Training of readiness for internship training, curriculum vitae, all graduate transcripts and three letters of recommendation (including at least one letter from a clinical supervisor).
+All applications must include the following:

+- Completed AAPI form - Verification from the Academic Director of Clinical Training of readiness for internship training - Curriculum vitae - All graduate transcripts - 3 letters of recommendation (including at least one letter from a clinical supervisor) - Neuropsychology Track Only: 2 de-identified neuropsychological reports in the APPIC supplemental activities section

 Intern candidates should specify within their cover letter which track(s) they wish to be considered for in the program.
-If invited to interview, intern candidates will receive notification of which track they are invited to interview for and will be asked to indicate after interview whether they wish to be considered for both tracks prior to rank list submissions.
+If invited to interview, intern candidates will receive notification of which one or both tracks they are invited to interview for; only intern candidates who interview for a given track will be ranked by the program.

-To submit our program for rank order within the National Matching Service (NMS) portal, please note the following Match Code Numbers for each track: -General Adult Track: 251911 (2 positions) -Neuropsychology Track: 251912 (1 position)
+To submit our program for rank order within the National Matching Service (NMS) portal, please note the following Match Code Numbers for each track:

+-General Adult Track: 251911 (2 positions)

+-Neuropsychology Track: 251912 (1 position)